 Leadership Grand Traverse requires a commitment; the expectation and requirement is that participants will be fully engaged in the entire process.
 The activities take place in a variety of settings and terrains; several of the sessions include walking or light hiking.
 We will make our best effort to accommodate individual needs, and we encourage anyone with concerns to contact us in advance to discuss if you have questions.

-* Please be mindful attendance at all sessions is mandatory; full participation is critical to the success of the class and the program.
-Prior to submitting your application, we ask that applicants please block off all session dates and commit to attending.
-We also require that employers (unless you are self-employed) provide a signature indicating their understanding and acceptance of these requirements.
+Please be mindful attendance at all retreats and sessions is mandatory; full participation is critical to the success of the class and the program.
+Prior to submitting your application, we ask that applicants please block off all dates and commit to attending.
+We also require that employers (unless you are self-employed) confirm their understanding and acceptance of these requirements.